 The artificial intelligence based system can be used for finding out the attempts to deceive by submitting fraudulent claims.

 By processing and analyzing huge amounts of disparate information, the system is able to reveal the connections between multiple factors.
-After being trained enough, it can detect fraud with high accuracy, basing on the previously analyzed cases.
+After being trained enough, it can detect fraud with high accuracy, based on the previously analyzed cases.
 The program could be developed to provide a clear description of why it regards a given claim to be fraudulent, and then transmit it for further investigation to human specialists.

 - Fraudulent cases are spotted with greater precision and within a shorter period of time,